-In much the same way after every good cruise vacation, I feel a bit different.
-Changed somehow for the better somehow after travel.
-Often that’s just as simple as letting onboard programming on a big ship cruise have its way with us, allowing an escape not possible on land.
+In much the same way after every good cruise vacation, I also felt a bit different after traveling with Abercrombie & Kent.
+Changed for the better somehow after travel.
+In the past, making that happen has been just as simple as letting onboard programming on a big ship cruise have its way with us, allowing an escape not possible on land.
 But this was not a cruise per se.
 A Nile River cruise was indeed a part of the total experience, but just one part.

 Interestingly, it seems that I am not the only one who is having these thoughts.
 Even before the trip was over, others commented on the unexpected, surprising parts of visiting Egypt and Jordan and how Abercrombie & Kent went about crafting the experience.